Which city is cheaper, Venice or Athens?

 You'll find a number of museums and attractions in both Venice and Athens.

 With plenty of landmarks, attractions, and museums, Athens has many famous sights for visitors.
 As a historical capital of the world, this city has countless museums and archeological sites including the famous Acropolis, the National Archaeology Museum, and the Ancient Agora.

-With plenty of landmarks, attractions, and museums, Venice has many famous sights for visitors.
+Visitors will find world class museums and historical sights in Venice that are not to be missed.
 The many historic and famous landmarks in town include St. Mark's Basilica, St. Mark's Square, Doge's Palace, and the Rialto Bridge.

 Foodies will appreciated the dining options available in Athens a bit more than Venice.

 Eat your way through Athens, as it has many local or world renowned restaurants to choose from.
 Make sure you try the souvlaki, moussaka, and dolmades at any of the many local restaurants throughout the city.